ManifestoOperator playbook

 6. The supplier matters.
 Most procurement software treats the supplier as an externality — an email address.
 We don't.
 Suppliers get a free portal that lets them manage incoming orders from any LineNow buyer.
 It costs them nothing.
 It saves them hours.
 The buyer-side and the supplier-side are the same system.

 7. The operator presses the button.
 AI doesn't auto-purchase.
 The system proposes; you decide.
-We will never ship an agent that spends your money without your consent.
+LineNow does not ship an agent that spends your money without your consent.
 The locus of accountability is, and remains, you.

 What changes when you switch

-You will free working capital you didn't know was trapped.
-Not by tightening payment terms or fighting your suppliers.
-By holding less inventory, because the safety buffer is now statistical instead of paranoid.
+You can free working capital you did not know was trapped.
+Not by tightening payment terms or fighting your suppliers, but by holding less excess inventory when statistical safety stock replaces guesswork.

 You will stop missing things.
 The order that didn't get confirmed.
 The price increase nobody told you about.
 The substitution that quietly cut your margin.
 All of these things now produce notifications, not surprises.